Will be a workshop at MICCAI 2026, 27th September, Strasbourg, France.

 • Among all the accepted full papers and abstracts, Deep-Breath will give a Best Student Paper award, a Best Workshop Paper award, and a Best Abstract Award, all with electronic certificates.

-Submissions for both tracks should be submitted via the CMT system: https://cmt3.research.microsoft.com/DeepBreath2026
+Submissions for both tracks should be submitted via OpenReview: https://openreview.net/group?id=MICCAI.org/2026/Workshop/Deep-Brea3th

 Join us to share your academic achievements